 3. Per project or per piece

 This is something easy for the client because it’s a flat fee regardless of the project’s length.
 Also, I have an advantage to figure out how much I would like to get paid without the limitations of word or page count.
 I just have to factor in the hours and resources spent, in a way that it makes sense to both parties, and still have enough gain at the end.

-The disadvantage of this method is if the project is more in-depth than I anticipated and I end up as the loser.
-Most freelance writers suffer this kind of trauma — working on a project, being told to revise this, hoping to get paid but ends up not being paid due to some unfortunate circumstances.
+The disadvantage of this method is if the project is more in-depth than I anticipated and I end up on the losing end.
+Most freelance writers suffer this kind of trauma — working on a project, being told to revise this and that, hoping to get paid but ends up not being paid due to some unfortunate circumstances.

-So if I can’t figure how much is the project, then I try charging it per hour instead.
+If I can’t figure how much the whole project would cost me, then I try charging it per hour instead.

 4. Per hour

 This method is tricky at the same time fair.
 I’ve scouted around and saw varied rates from $5.00 USD to $40.00 USD.
 (And I also found a few who charge much higher.)
 If you try to convert that into Philippine pesos you’ll exclaim, “Wow!”.

 I use a timer and an invoicing tool so I could easily charge the client and show him or her how my time was spent in the project.
 That includes research, Skype calls, writing, and editing.
 I just have to be conscious of my time and motion and be honest in charging.

 I bid for $11.00 USD per hour for two writing projects.
 The British client said, “I guess you’ll just be writing for thirty minutes per item, how’s that?”
 The Australian client said, “The US dollar rate is too much.
 How about if it’s in Australian dollars?”
 In short, I sealed both deals on 2015.